Kandava: Courland Governorate

 When the Duchy of Courland and Semigallia were annexed by the Russian Empire in 1795, there were only 439 residents in Kandava.
 In 1799, Jews were allowed to settle in the village.
 In 1812, Kandava was occupied for a short period by the army of Napoleon.
 During the 19th century, Kandava saw rapid development, and in 1892, there were already 2100 residents in the village.
 As a result, Kandava received limited town rights and its first town council was elected in 1893.

 In 1904, the Riga - Ventspils railway line was constructed near the town.
 During the revolution of 1905, Kandava was taken over by a local workers' committee for a month.

 In 1914, there were 2300 residents in the town and 4000 in the rural territory around it.
 There were a town school, water mill, power station, a lime kiln, and several sawmills in Kandava.

 After the start of the First World War, 75% of the town population fled from the advancing German army to Vidzeme or further east into Russia.
 However, during the German occupation, Kandava was granted full town rights in 1917.

 Later history

 During the Latvian War of Independence, Kandava was occupied by the Red Army and later by the Baltic German Landeswehr.

 In 1920, there were 1045 residents in Kandava.
 During the 1920s and 1930s there was a post office, a telephone exchange, a court, and two primary schools in Kandava.

 After the Second World War, Kandava became part of the Latvian SSR.
 A technical school of agriculture was established in the town in 1945.
 In 1963, a branch of the Riga Radio factory was established in the town.

 Today, Kandava counts several woodworking enterprises.

 Botanist Theophil Joachim Heinrich Bienert was born in Kandava.

-Twin towns — sister cities
+Twin towns – sister cities

-Kandava is a member of the Charter of European Rural Communities, a town twinning association across the European Union.
+Kandava is a member of the Charter of European Rural Communities, a town twinning association across the European Union, along with: